Tuition is determined by:

-The Application for Resident Tuition Assessment maybe found at www.uaa.alaska.edu/admissions/admission-forms.cfm The deadline for requesting residency and submitting all required documentation is prior to the last day of the add/drop period for semester-length classes of the first semester in which residency is sought.
+The Application for Resident Tuition Assessment may be found at www.uaa.alaska.edu/futurestudents/residency.cfm.
+The deadline for requesting residency and submitting all required documentation is before the add/drop deadline of the first semester in which residency is sought.

 Nonresident students who restrict their registration to 4 or fewer credits each semester will be charged resident tuition.
 Nonresident students taking 5 or more credits are assessed nonresident fees on all academic credits.

 Senior Citizen Tuition Waiver